Activation degree thresholds and expressiveness of polynomial neural networks: Outlook

-One future direction in this research area is to determine the activation thresholds for \demph{non-increasing} architectures $\mathbf{d} = (d_0,\dotsc,d_L)$ --- those architectures satisfying $d_0\ge d_1\ge\dotsb\ge d_L$.
-By generalizing the proof of Theorem~\ref{thm:equi-width-expected-v2}, one might hope to prove a conjecture of \cite{KLW2024} that for a non-increasing architecture $\mathbf{d}$ with $d_L>1$, the neurovariety $\mathcal{V}_{\mathbf{d},r}$ has the expected dimension for all $r>1$.
-That is, prove that a non-increasing architecture $\mathbf{d}$ has activation threshold less than or equal to one.
+One future direction in this research area is to determine the activation degree thresholds for \demph{non-increasing} architectures $\mathbf{d} = (d_0,d_1,\dotsc,d_L)$ --- those architectures satisfying $d_0\ge d_1\ge\dotsb\ge d_L$.
+By generalizing the proof of Theorem~\ref{thm:equi-width-expected-v2}, one might hope to prove \cite[Conjecture 5.7]{KLW2024} that for a non-increasing architecture $\mathbf{d}$ with $d_L>1$, the neurovariety $\mathcal{V}_{\mathbf{d},r}$ has the expected dimension for all $r>1$.
+That is, prove that a non-increasing architecture $\mathbf{d}$ has activation degree threshold less than or equal to~one.